Pipeline anchor strike may have occurred months before spill

 A Coast Guard video released Thursday appears to show a trench in the sandy seafloor leading to a bend in the submerged line, but experts offered varied opinions of the significance of the brief, grainy shots.
 An earlier video showcased a thin, 13-inch (33-centimeter) long rupture in the line.

-Robert Bea, an engineering professor at the University of California, Berkeley and former Shell Oil engineer, said the second video appears to show a furrow in the seabed created by a dragging anchor leading to the damaged pipeline, which investigators have said was pulled across the ocean floor as much as 105 feet (32 meters).
+Robert Bea, an engineering professor at the University of California, Berkeley and former Shell Oil engineer, said the second video appears to show a furrow in the seabed created by a dragging anchor leading to the damaged pipeline.

 Investigators, however, are expected to consider other forces that could have moved and damaged the pipe, including water currents of movement in the seabed.